 That's all very well, but why weddings?
 If I'm honest, I got married and found that I didn't want to leave the world of weddings behind.
-There's something so special about a wedding day; you can feel the atmosphere and touch the emotions.
+There's just so much to love!
+You'll have to drag me from the wedding industry kicking and screaming.
 As a photographer, I like capturing real moments, and with weddings you get a special kind of raw energy you can't find anywhere else.
 I'm in love with all parts of them, from the details to the rituals, both the ancient traditions that appear in many weddings and the ones made just for one unique day.
 It is truly a dream job for me, a dream I never dared to have when I was knee deep in academic theory and asking myself 'what do you do with a BA in English?'

 I'm married to my gorgeous husband Joey.
 You'll probably meet him one day, as he regularly acts as my second shooter or my assistant (or sometimes both!)
 He's lovely, you'll like him.

 Joey grew up without any pets; that all changed when he met me.
 We are now the proud owners of Yuna, Skye and Zuko, three gorgeous kitty cats who we love to pieces.
 We recently added our sweet rough collie puppy, Bingley, to the mix and it all makes for quite a merry household.
 Nothing beats a cat on your face all night followed by a dog at your heel all day.

 Give me a sunrise, a dog and a horizon and I'll happily take off to wherever my feet take me.
 Whilst the Borders are beautiful, I harbour dreams of a remote house on the coast of the sea (or a loch, I'm not fussy) with wide sky all around me.
 Have you ever been to John O'Groats?
 The sky there is bigger than I've ever seen it.